facebookresearch/torchdim/README.md

 This package is still maintained, but the code has been upstreamed into `functorch.dim` in the PyTorch repository.

-On modern versions of PyTorch it can imported with `from functorch.dim import dims`.
+On modern versions of PyTorch, it can be imported with `from functorch.dim import dims`.

 Direct Installation from this Repository (Outdated)
 ---------------